 Relationship with Related Parties: The Charity has no formal operating relationship with any other charity or organisation.
-An informal relationship exists with the legal Trustee who also acts for another charity, and is thus able to provide additional applicant introductions, where applicable to the Charity objectives.
+An informal relationship exists with the legal Trustee who also acts for another charity, and is thus able to provide additional applicant introductions, should any arise applicable to the Charity objectives.